szaimen/Nextcloud-NAS-Guide/README.md

 - One SO-DIMM RAM latch with 8GB because 8GB should be enough for now and you will be able to upgrade the RAM with a second latch later on
 - One internal SSD with 250 GB which should be plenty of storage for this usecase
 - One external SSD for storing the private data with at least 1TB (depending on how much data you are planning to store on your server.
 Rule of thumb: this drive should be at least twice as big as your current private data)
-- Two external HDD's for backups with at least the same size like the external SSD each
+- Two external HDD's for backups with at least the same size like the external data SSD/HDD, each

 #### Currently (10.
 Nov.
 2020) the recommended configuration which should fit for most people is:
 - [Intel NUC Kit NUC8i5BEH](https://geizhals.eu/intel-nuc-kit-nuc8i5beh-bean-canyon-boxnuc8i5beh-a1843166.html?hloc=at&hloc=de&hloc=eu&hloc=pl&hloc=uk) = ca. 250€